R300-AI/MTK-NeuronPilot-API-docker/README.md

-# How to Deploy a NeuronPilot Microservice on Azure App Service?
+# How to Deploy a NeuronPilot Converter Service?

 In this document, you will learn how to build a NeuronPilot Converter on a local server workstation (x86_64) or on Azure cloud to provide a Restful API for clients to convert `.tflite` models to `.dla` models.